golden

 pruning

-As I assess the garden, I find myself eager to cut it back.
-The fruit bushes look ratchet and hungover, but there’s still life there; it’s not time yet.
-I resign myself to watching it fall fast asleep yet another fall/winter.
-As a garden keeper I understand the basic principles, like when to sow, reap, … Continue reading pruning
+As I assess the garden I find myself eager to cut it back.
+The fruit bushes look ratchet and hungover, but there’s still life there.
+It is not time yet.
+I resign myself to watching it fall fast asleep yet another fall and winter.
+As a garden keeper I understand the basic principles, like when … Continue reading pruning